spencerhaugh/segment-docs/src/connections/storage/catalog/snowflake/index.md

 Before you continue, test and validate the new user and credentials.
 When you can run the following commands successfully, you can connect Snowflake to Segment.

-We use [snowsql](https://docs.snowflake.net/manuals/user-guide/snowsql.html) to run these verification steps.
+Segment uses [snowsql](https://docs.snowflake.net/manuals/user-guide/snowsql.html) to run these verification steps.
 To install and verify your accounts:

 1. Download [snowsql](https://docs.snowflake.net/manuals/user-guide/snowsql.html);